Olgabelokopytova90/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# ✊ Rock-Paper-Scissors

-First project with JavaScript
+A simple first project Rock-Paper-Scissors game built with JavaScript